this is my story.

 I GRADUATED FROM college with a new vision.

-To complete my college degree in Media Communication, I took film production, public relations, business and journalism classes.
+To complete my college degree in Media Communication from Asbury University, I took film production, public relations, business and journalism classes.
 For larger class projects, I was shooting on multi-thousand dollar cameras used for broadcast, but in my own time, I used my new-at-the-time $1,500 Canon 7D.

 I was amazed at how good the video looked straight out of camera that didn't require a crew of 20+ people to run a shoot.